Social Thinking and Me (two-book set)

 No prior knowledge of Social Thinking is needed to use Social Thinking and Me.
 Whether you and your students are familiar with the Social Thinking Methodology or are just getting started, you will find this curriculum easy to use and educational!
 Social Thinking and Me is designed for adults (teachers, clinicians, parents, etc.) to learn from while they’re teaching the two books so that kids and adults can engage in the thinking process together.
 This is a curriculum to be used by all stakeholders on the child’s team to ensure that everyone is on the same page with the concepts taught and learning is carried over into all environments.

 Social Thinking and Me is a multifaceted curriculum that can be used by teachers in classrooms and by therapists in individual or small groups.
 Though the curriculum is designed for students with social learning differences and/or challenges, all individuals with social thinking needs can benefit from learning these concepts.
-Social Thinking Vocabulary provides concepts that align with Common Core and state standards in the U.S. and educational standards in countries around the world.
-Social Thinking and Me fits well into any school working to establish a culture of caring and kindness through social emotional learning (SEL) and/or Positive Behavioral Interventions and Supports (PBIS) as part of its over-arching school-wide goals.
-Social Thinking and Me was created to support your students’ academic and social learning needs!
+Social Thinking and Me fits well into schools that are working to develop a culture of caring and kindness through social emotional learning (SEL) and/or Positive Behavioral Interventions and Supports (PBIS).

-Social Thinking and Me is an invaluable tool for parents too, either to supplement what the child is learning at school or in treatment, or by itself as a resource to strengthen a child’s social competencies as a way to meet their personal social goals.
+Social Thinking and Me is an invaluable tool for parents too, either to supplement what the child is learning at school or in small groups, or by itself as a resource to strengthen a child’s social competencies as a way to meet their personal social goals.
 Parents who homeschool their children will find Social Thinking and Me integral to teaching children about their social selves and essential skills such as perspective taking, self-awareness, self-regulation, and understanding the “big picture.”

 What's in the multiple award-winning two-book set?